citizenfx/natives/ENTITY/SetEntityRotation.md

 ```
 rotationOrder refers to the order yaw pitch roll is applied, see [GET_ENTITY_ROTATION](#_0xAFBD61CC738D9EB9)

-p5 is usually set as true
+p5 is the option to invert the axes!
 ```

 ## Parameters